emilytm/ColorSchemeGenerator/README.md

 # ColorSchemeGenerator

-This app started as part of the 'Working with APIs' module in Scrimba's Front-end Developer Career Path.
-We were given requirements and designs.
-I added some styling and functionality to meet reach goals and get extra practice.
+This color scheme generator app was created as the solo project for the 'Working with APIs' module of the Scrimba Front End Developer Career Path.
+The goal was to use a color scheme generator API to build an app that would take various inputs and generate appropriate color schemes accordingly.
+This was my first project with APIs since college and my first introduction to async/await.
+Design and functionality requirements are from Scrimba.

+**Next steps:** Incorporate accessibility check API and add more customization within generated palettes.

 See this project live [here](https://frabjous-sunshine-9b15fc.netlify.app/).